 The formula works for the array in the prompt because the length and height are consecutive triangular numbers.
 If students do not 'discover' this themselves, the teacher can lead them towards the idea using the examples they have (see the Exploration section below).

 There are a variety of lines of inquiry at different levels of challenge that follow from this first phase.
-Three are outlined in this PowerPoint designed for a structured inquiry.
+Three are outlined in these slides designed for a structured inquiry.

 That proves to be close but not quite right.
 The teacher encourages students to change the length or height by one and check.